mastersign/Mastersign.WinMan/README.md

 Mastersign WinMan
 =================

-> Window Manager for Windows 10.
+> Manager for window layouts on Windows 10.

 ## License